 I was diagnosed with ALS during my senior year of college at the University of Oregon, on October 25th, 2016.
-Despite having a rather fast progression and struggling to simply walk to class, take notes and much more, I finished out the year strong and actually won Sports Business Student of the Year in my class.
+Despite having a rather fast disease progression and struggling to simply walk to class, take notes and much more, I finished out the school year strong and was chosen as the Sports Business Student of the Year in my class.

 Don’t get me wrong… ALS has been an absolute detriment in my life.
 This disease has presented the most difficult physical and mental challenges that I never could have imagined were even possible, especially at my age.
-I’ve witnessed the damage it has done to my wife, family and friends as they’ve watched me progress over the past three years from a young, thriving 21-year-old to a now 24-year-old, paralyzed young man who is dependent on a ventilator and confined to a wheelchair.
+I’ve witnessed the damage it has done to my wife, family and friends, as they’ve watched me progress over the years from a young, thriving 21-year-old to a now paralyzed young man who is dependent on a ventilator and confined to a wheelchair.

 ALS has taken away my ability to do so much.
-I could go on and on about the ugly, like how I’m typing this using my eyes in a hospital bed as I fight my first battle with pneumonia.
+I could go on and on about the ugly, like how I’m typing this using my eyes in a hospital bed as I battle with pneumonia.

 Keep fighting with us!
 Don’t ever give up on us, because we are fighting every single day and need your courage and strength to get to the finish line of ending ALS.
 I hope to eventually attend an Augie’s Quest event where we will be celebrating a cure.
 I’ll even throw a few shots down my feeding tube to show you how excited I am that the fight is over.